 The flow of time goes in a 1:1 ratio.
 That is, for every 1 day the passes in the real world, a day passes in-game as well unless otherwise noted in an announcement.
 Time itself follows UTC (Universal Time Coordinated), this is GMT+0 without daylight savings time.
 The current time for UTC can be found here.
 For more information, see Considerations of Time.

-All three of the following settings are set in the same continuity.
+All three of the following settings are set in the same continuity, some special characters have been also allowed to transit between settings with express approval of staff.

 Derived from the idea of a modern world with supernatural creatures this setting set set on Earth of today but where Vampires, Ghosts, and other things that go bump in the night are real.
 More information can be found here.